phyzi/progize/README.md

 proGize
 =======

-Eine Web-Anwendung zur freien Projekt-Organisation.
+proGize unleashes the full potential of your creative mind.
+Share your ideas with people who can help realize your projects and you no longer have to worry about doing things on your own!

-Idee: Robin Eberhard
+Developers:

-Entwickler:
+* Robin Eberhard (Programmierung, CI, Founder)
-* Robin Eberhard
+* Nils Fischer (Design, Co-Founder)
-* Nils Fischer
+* Christian Kohlstedde (Management, Co-Founder)

-* Christian Kohlstedde
+We hold any copyrights of proGize.